shoutatani/react-autosuggest-typescript-sample/README.md

-## This is template code for creating project of react with typescript and webpack.
+## This is template code for testing react-autosuggest with TypeScript.